 Overall, electric car sales are up over 300 percent in 2013.
 Compared to the number of hybrid vehicles and conventional vehicles that were sold in 2013, these numbers are still very small -- due in part to the limited availability of lithium-ion batteries.
 Even so, it does show growing public interest in electric vehicles and a slow shift away from petroleum based fuels.

-In spite of the fact that numerous auto makers now offer one or more electric vehicles or plug-in hybrid vehicles, the temporary drop in gas prices has kept sales below target in 2014 and 2015.
+In spite of the fact that numerous auto makers now offer one or more electric vehicles or plug-in hybrid vehicles, the temporary drop in gas prices has kept sales below target in recent years.
 Today, electric cars and hybrids account for less than 3 percent of all new vehicle sales.
-Still, that's nearly half a million hybrid and electric vehicles that are rolling off of new car dealer's lots.
+Still, that's nearly half a million hybrid and electric vehicles that are rolling off of new car dealer lots.